• Skip to main content

 In related news, another study published the same day found that most homes have levels of flame retardants that are above federal health guidelines.
 The study was conducted by researchers at the Massachusetts-based Silent Spring Institute, which identifies links between chemicals and women’s health, especially breast cancer.

-“Our study of flame retardants in homes found two different cancer-causing Tris flame retardants in the dust inside
+“Our study of flame retardants in homes found two different cancer-causing Tris flame retardants in the dust insideall of the homes we studied,” study first author Robin Dodson said in the news release.

 The Latest In Home Health